HOW TO CHOOSE THE RIGHT EXTENSION FOR YOU

 We’ve listed some of the top reasons for needing a house extension in London and how you can achieve it using one of the different extension types.

 If you find you have outgrown your current living space, then it might be time to consider a house extension, which is a popular way to increase space, and, in most cases, add value to your property.
-The main types of house extensions include single-storey side or rear extensions, double or multiple storey extensions, and side return extensions.
+The main types of house extensions include single-storey side or rear extensions, double extensions or multiple storey extensions, and side return extensions.

 If you’ve decided to expand your home with an extension, there are a couple of important factors that should be considered before deciding on the most suitable type.
 As they come in different shapes and sizes, it is vital to do adequate research, in order to know which type works best with your house plan.
 This allows for manageable expectations and enables you to be better prepared when communicating what you want with the designers.